Welcome to today's edition of the Rush 24-7 podcast.

 Two Republican presidential candidates, one who increasingly appears unnominatable, Romney, and one who's probably unelectable, that's Newt, have begun firing political and rhetorical cruise missiles at each other that could destroy them both.

-I swear I would I would love just one day of this kind of analysis of Obama and the Democrats, of Harry Reid of Pelosi, of Debbie Blabbermouth Schultz, who said on Fox yesterday, what do you mean?
+I swear, I would love just one day of this kind of analysis of Obama and the Democrats, of Harry Reid, of Pelosi, of Debbie Blabbermouth Schultz, who said on Fox yesterday, what do you mean?

 Unemployment's gone down during Obama's presidency.

-Frank Kilmean said, Wait, you've got to be mistaken.
+Brian Kilmey said, wave, you've got to be mistaken.

 Unemployment's gone up every year.